What you will need:

 How to run a formal search if you are a healthcare professional:

-There are a variety of ways to access Gift of Life donors and cord blood units quickly and efficiently.
+There are a variety of ways to access Gift of Life donors quickly and efficiently.
 Gift of Life's file of tissue typing data is listed in Bone Marrow Donors Worldwide.
 You will need to login to perform the search.
-Marrow Donors are designated USA4 and cord blood units are designated U4CB.
+Marrow Donors are designated USA4.
 Gift of Life's marrow donor program is accredited by the U.S. National Marrow Donor Program and available to patients around the world in need of transplants.
 Click here for details.
-PubSearch results do not guarantee donor or cord blood unit availability or the suitability of a stored unit(s) for a particular patient!
+PubSearch results do not guarantee donor availability or the suitability of a stored unit(s) for a particular patient!

-Gift of Life is one of 58 bone marrow donor registries in 43 countries and one of 39 cord blood banks in 21 countries (as of February 2007) that participate in the global registry known as Bone Marrow Donors Worldwide.
-It is important that this resource is accessed to ensure that the greatest number of donors and cord blood units is searched.
+Gift of Life is one of 72 bone marrow donor registries in 52 countries (as of December 2013) that participate in the global registry known as Bone Marrow Donors Worldwide.
+It is important that this resource is accessed to ensure that the greatest number of donors is searched.
 Only authorized healthcare personnel at transplant centers and worldwide registries can access BMDW.
 Click here to visit BMDW's website.

 Note: Many transplant centers around the world coordinate their donor searches through national registries.
 BMDW publishes a list of worldwide registries on their website.
 Click here to find a registry in your country.